wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 This means that for mobile operating systems, there is a choice to enrol a device for MDM, typically used for corporate devices, where administrators will have full control of the device, or users must use a client app with an app protection policy applied, typically used for personal devices.
 This extends security for supported apps, above just requiring an approved app, which applies for apps that do not support this control.

 ### Why is this useful? <!-- omit in toc -->
-This allows you to only allow access on devices where you're able to verify the security, such as requiring encryption in an [Endpoint Manager Compliance policy][em-config] or using an app that also requires app encryption from an [Endpoint Manager App Protection policy][em-config], so you can keep data safe when accessed on these devices.
+This restricts access to devices where you're able to verify the security, such as requiring encryption in an [Endpoint Manager Compliance policy][em-config] or using an app that requires app encryption from an [Endpoint Manager App Protection policy][em-config], so you can keep data safe when accessed on these devices.

 There are more apps that support app protection policies, than this Conditional Access policy can currently target, so it's important to consider the use of [REF-07](#require-approved-client-app-or-compliant-device-for-all-cloud-apps-for-all-mobile-devices) and targeting Endpoint Manager app protection policies (even though Conditional Access cannot enforce them).